-During the year, the Organization's Board of Directors internally restricted \$nil (2018 - \$130,000) of unrestricted net assets to be held for future programs and public engagement.
+During the year, the Organization's Board of Directors internally restricted \$nil (2019 - \$nil) of unrestricted net assets.
+Internally restricted net assets are held for future programs and public engagement.
 These internally restricted amounts are not available for other purposes without approval of the Board of Directors.